Clarence Valley Natural Wonders

 On the water

-Eight wild rivers flow through the Clarence Valley and are all part of the Clarence River catchment, Australia’s largest east coast river system.
-Here you’ll find Australia’s longest whitewater trail, covering 195km between and the township of Copmanhurst.
-Your route is broken into eight official sections, delivering everything from challenging rapids – the upper Nymboida River is considered one of the best whitewater rivers in Australia – to calm waters through empty wilderness.
+Eight wild waterways flow through the Clarence Valley, all part of the Clarence River catchment, Australia’s largest east-coast river system.
+Here you’ll find the country’s longest whitewater trail, covering 195km between and the township of Copmanhurst.
+Your route is broken into eight official sections, delivering everything from challenging rapids – the upper Nymboida River is considered one of the most exhilarating whitewater rivers in Australia – to calm waters through empty wilderness.

-The Mann River joins the Nymboida River in the Nymboida National Park, where forest and escarpments provide a striking backdrop for paddling, hiking, camping and 4WD touring.
-On the ocean, catch a wave at the world-famous Angourie Point, one of Australia’s National Surfing.
+The Mann River joins the Nymboida in the Nymboida National Park, where forest-clad escarpments create a striking backdrop for paddling, hiking, camping and 4WD touring.
+Twitchers will revel in the birdwatching opportunities, with white-bellied sea eagles and osprey a regular sight over the waterways.

-One of the State’s best multi-day hikes starts in Yamba.
-The Yuraygir coastal walk follows ancient emu trails within the Yuraygir National Park, over rocky escarpments, through bird-filled wetlands and beside postcard-perfect stretches of sand.
-The hamlet of Wooli sits at the southern end of the walk on a narrow peninsula surrounded by the Wooli Wooli River, forest and beaches.
-The surrounding Solitary Islands Marine Park, a haven for corals, fish, dolphins and whales.
+One of the state’s most epic multi-day hikes begins in Yamba.
+The 65km Yuraygir coastal walk follows ancient emu trails within the Yuraygir National Park, over rocky escarpments, through bird-filled wetlands and beside postcard-perfect stretches of sand.
+The hamlet of Wooli sits at the southern end of the trail, its narrow peninsula surrounded by forest, beaches, and by the Wooli Wooli River (known for providing perfect growing conditions for Sydney rock oysters).

 Just offshore, the Solitary Islands Marine Park covers 71,000 hectares, the protected reserve a haven for corals, fish, dolphins, grey nurse sharks and whales during migration (May through November).
 Snorkel or dive through this immense ecosystem with Wooli Dive Centre.